 Accounting of E-Health Records for Treatment, Payment, and Health

-LSI does not currently have to provide an accounting of disclosures of PHI to carry out treatment, payment, and health care operations.
-However, starting January 1, 2014, the Act will require LSI to provide an accounting of disclosures through an e-health record to carry out treatment, payment, and health care operations.
-This new accounting requirement is limited to disclosures within the three-year period prior to the individual's request.
+Beginning with January 1, 2014, LSI is required to provide an accounting of disclosures through an e-health record to carry out treatment, payment, and health care operations.
+This new accounting requirement is limited to disclosures within the three-year period prior to the individual’s request.

-LSI must either: (1) provide an individual with an accounting of such disclosures it made and all of its business associates disclosures; or (2) provide an individual with an accounting of the disclosures made by LSI and a list of business associates, including their contact information, who will be responsible for providing an accounting of such disclosures upon request.
+LSI must either (a) provide an individual with an accounting of such disclosures it made and all of its business associates’ disclosures; or (b) provide an individual with an accounting of the disclosures made by LSI and a list of business associates, including their contact information, who will be responsible for providing an accounting of such disclosures upon request.